 100gm grated kefalotyri or parmesan

-Also, the meat sauce (previously prepared) the béchamel sauce (previously prepared) and the cooked vegetables.
+Also, the meat sauce (previously prepared) and the béchamel sauce (previously prepared) and the cooked vegetables.

 In a bowl beat the eggs until they are frothy.
 Add them to the cooled, thick, milk mixture and beat well.

-Take a large roasting tin and rub round the inside with a buttered (or oiled) paper.
+Take a large roasting tin and rub around the inside with a buttered (or oiled) paper.